Komar mass

-The Komar mass (named after Arthur Komar) of a system is one of several formal concepts of mass that are used in general relativity.
+The Komar mass of a system is one of several formal concepts of mass that are used in general relativity.
 The Komar mass can be defined in any stationary spacetime, which is a spacetime in which all the metric components can be written so that they are independent of time.
 Alternatively, a stationary spacetime can be defined as a spacetime which possesses a timelike Killing vector field.
+It is named after Arthur Komar who developed the concept in 1962.